sologenic/com-fs-user-model/MODEL.md

 **Use Cases:**
 - Creating new user records with complete information
 - Updating user information
+- Tracking status for administrative purposes
+- Associating items with specific organizations
 - Assigning roles for permission management
 - Tracking status for administrative purposes

 **Important Notes:**
+- The `UserID` field must match a valid identifier format
+- The `Status` field determines the current state of this item
+- The `ExternalUserID` field must match a valid identifier format
+- The `OrganizationID` must be a valid UUID format
 - The `KYCStatus` field determines the current state of this item

 #### User {#user}